willfleetw/rusty_dns/docs/DNS_Documentation.md

 All times are in units of seconds.

 Most of these fields are pertinent only for name server maintenance operations.
-However, MINIMUM is used in all query operations that retrieve RRs from a zone.
-Whenever a RR is sent in a response to a query, the TTL field is set to the maximum of the TTL field from the RR and the MINIMUM field in the appropriate SOA.
-Thus MINIMUM is a lower bound on the TTL field for all RRs in a zone.
-Note that this use of MINIMUM should occur when the RRs are copied into the response and not when the zone is loaded from a master file or via a zone transfer.
-The reason for this provison is to allow future dynamic update facilities to change the SOA RR with known semantics.
+However, MINIMUM is used in negative response caching.
+Whenever a query is made for a record or name that does not exist, an SOA record for that zone can be included in the response.
+In this situation the MINIMUM field is to be interpreted as the TTL for caching the non-existence of the record or domain name.
+For more details, see Negative Response Caching section.

 <br>